 Q: I have a bachelor's degree.
 Can I apply to the IMPRS?

-A: Yes.
-With a bachelor's degree in the computational/mathematical sciences and are aiming for a doctorate in those fields.
+A: Yes, if you have a bachelor's degree in the computational/mathematical sciences and are aiming for a doctorate in those fields.
 In that case, you may apply to the "preparatory program".
 You can tick a box to that effect in the application form.
-If you have any proof of standing in your class (e.g. top 5%), please provide it.
 In the preparatory program you will be required to take lectures for the first year, and then take an oral qualifying exam.
-Upon passing this exam, you may start your PhD project.
+Upon passing this exam, you may start your doctoral project.
 You will not gain a master's degree in the preparatory program.
 Depending on your background, some knowledge of German may be essential, as some lectures at that level are given in German only.
 If your degree is in the biological sciences and you are aiming for a lab-based doctorate, unfortunately we cannot offer you entry into the preparatory program.